 1. The Policies-and-Procedures Conversation

 While this may not be the most riveting subject to discuss, it’s critical that you—or someone on your staff—have the policies-and-procedures conversation with every patient prior to his or her first appointment.
-This would be the time to set expectations regarding appointment attendance, communicate any clinic-specific details (such as where the patient will find parking or how he or she will receive appointment reminders), and discuss the patient’s insurance eligibility and estimated financial responsibility.
+This would be the time to set expectations regarding appointment attendance, communicate any clinic-specific details (such as where the patient will find parking or how he or she will receive ), and discuss the patient’s insurance eligibility and estimated financial responsibility.
 Surely, you already have all of this information in writing for the patient to read and sign, but communicating the key points verbally can help patients understand just how important it is to adhere to these policies.
 This will also give your patients an opportunity to get clarification on anything that seems confusing, so you both can avoid misunderstandings down the road.

 2. The Rapport-Building Conversation

 Building rapport with your patients is absolutely crucial for not only fostering loyalty, but also improving outcomes.
 As Bijal Shah—the author of this NGPT article—points out, knowing your patients is “the most important thing.
 You need to know what your patients value in life, what their purpose is, and why they want to get better.”
-According to this Health Behavior News Service article, a study published in the journal of Health Services Research found that “patients who feel that their [providers] treat them with respect and fairness, communicate well, and engage with them outside of the office setting are more active in their own care”—and that improved engagement translates into big gains for patients and providers alike.
+According to one Health Behavior News Service article, a study published in the journal of Health Services Research found that “patients who feel that their [providers] treat them with respect and fairness, communicate well, and engage with them outside of the office setting are more active in their own care”—and that improved engagement translates into big gains for patients and providers alike.

 While you’ll want to work on building rapport during every conversation you have with your patients, it’s important to lay the foundation for a strong provider-patient bond early in the treatment process.
 That means truly listening to your patients—and making it a point to understand how their current functional limitations are impacting their daily lives—from the very beginning.
 According to this resource, you’ll also want to foster “empathy,” “trust,” and “professional boundaries.”